AmarKoonar/posture_corrector/README.md

 # 🧍‍♂️ Posture Correction Application

 This is a lightweight desktop application that uses [MediaPipe](https://mediapipe.dev/) and a built-in GUI to monitor and help correct your posture using your webcam.
-Just run the provided executable — no setup required!
+The app is built with Python, Flask, and PyWebview and must be compiled locally using PyInstaller.

 ## 📦 Features